A reminder from the Office of Student Compliance

 LCC Police and Public Safety 517-483-1800

-Lansing Community College prohibits sexual harassment and sexual discrimination in its employment and educational programs.
-Students, employees, and visitors are encouraged to report any allegations of sexual misconduct through the links listed above.
+Lansing Community College prohibits sexual harassment, discrimination, and sexual misconduct in its employment and educational programs.
+Students, employees, and visitors are encouraged to report any allegations of sexual harassment, discrimination, and sexual misconduct through the links listed above.

 The College’s Board of Trustees has a policy that details expectations of students, employees, and visitors.
 The policy is called Prohibited Sex or Gender Based Discrimination, Harassment, and Sexual Misconduct, and can be found via the link below.